awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_Java.accounts.md

 1. In the **Secret Access Key** text box, type your AWS secret key\.

    For API access, you need an access key ID and secret access key\.
 Use IAM user access keys instead of AWS account root user access keys\.
-IAM lets you securely control access to AWS services and resources in your AWS account\.
-For more information about creating access keys, see [How Do I Get Security Credentials?](https://docs.aws.amazon.com/general/latest/gr/getting-aws-sec-creds.html) in the *AWS General Reference*\.
+For more information about creating access keys, see [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) in the *IAM User Guide*\.

 1. Click **OK**\.